We dispatch our trees every Tuesday, for delivery to most states of Australia.

 Don’t be alarmed if one or more grafts have not woken up from Winter dormancy!

-Your citrus trees will also start to grow new shoots and flowers.
+Your Citrus trees will also start to grow new shoots and flowers.
 Citrus are evergreen, meaning they keep their leaves all year.
 The leaves may have gone a little yellow over Winter, but you should see them start to turn a darker green now, due to the longer daylight hours and warmth in Spring.

 Did you know: Fruit is produced from the flowers of the tree?
 Every flower on your tree has the potential to be yummy fresh fruit.